Skip to main content

 A Solution to a Traffic Nightmare?

 After the death of Skybus, the Wabash would sit empty.
 The Port Authority would use it to store buses until vandals damaged over 80 buses in 1980.
 (5) In 1986, the City of Pittsburgh looked at converting the tunnel back to autos and creating a connection from Saw Mill Run Boulevard to Station Square.
 (6) 1992 saw the beginning of a decade-long process that would result in the tunnel's conversion for auto usage.
 With the closure of the Ft.
 Pitt Bridge and Tunnels for reconstruction looming, PennDOT and officials from the City of Pittsburgh began to seriously look at the tunnel as an alternative for traffic when the bridge was closed.
-In March 1992, PennDOT's Highway Bridge Capital Budget was amended to include a $35 million allocation for the construction of a new bridge over the Monongahela River that would use the former Wabash facilities.
+In March 1992, PennDOT's Highway Bridge Capital Budget was amended to include a $35 million allocation for construction of a new bridge over the Monongahela River that would use the former Wabash facilities.
 (7)

 One of the four Wabash Bridge proposals that were being considered by The Port Authority of Allegheny County.

 The consensus was that the new Wabash Bridge and Tunnel would be an HOV facility.
-In 1994, the Port Authority began a $3.2 million project to convert the tunnel from the never used Skybus configuration to auto usage.
+In 1994, the Port Authority began a $3.2 million project to convert the tunnel from the never-used Skybus configuration to auto usage.
 (5) For the next ten years, debate, revisions, postponements, and cutbacks would change the ultimate outcome.
 Throughout the 1990s, arguments over the cost and design of the downtown ramps, plus protests voiced by downtown business owners - led by Steve "Froggy" Morris - would ultimately scrap plans for a new bridge.
 Meanwhile, the complete rehabilitation of the Ft.
 Pitt Bridge and Tunnel would be delayed and ultimately completed in 2003.

 The West Busway, which would later become part of the Wabash Project, was built and completed in 2000.
 The final West Busway/Wabash Tunnel project became a scaled-back version as acquisition costs to connect the Busway between the Corliss and Wabash Tunnels became too high.
 Finally, in 2003, construction began to connect the refurbished tunnel to Carson Street.
 The tunnel opened for business on December 27, 2004.